Imo Incident: Japanese insecurities over Korea

 During the 1880s, discussions about Japanese national security focused on the issue of Korean reform.
 The discourse over the two were interlinked, as the German military adviser Major Jacob Meckel stated, Korea was a "dagger pointed at the heart of Japan".
 What made Korea of strategic concern was not merely its proximity to Japan but its inability to defend itself against outsiders.
 If Korea were truly independent, it posed no strategic problem to Japan's national security but if the country remained backward and uncivilized it would remain weak and consequently would be inviting prey for foreign domination.
+The Korean Peninsula represented the most likely point on the Asian mainland from which an naval invasion of Japan could be launched, just as the Mongol Empire unsuccessfully invaded Japan in the 13th century after conquering Korea.
+The importance of Korea was reinforced by the Japanese experiences in the Imjin War in the late 16th century.
+As early as 1873, influential Japanese generals and statesmen such as Saigō Takamori had called for an invasion of Korea.

 The political consensus in Japan was that Korean independence lay, as it had been for Meiji Japan, through the importation of "civilization" from the West.
 Korea required a program of self-strengthening like the post-Restoration reforms enacted in Japan.
 The Japanese interest in the reform of Korea was not purely altruistic.
 Not only would these reforms enable Korea to resist foreign intrusion, which was in Japan's direct interest, but in being a conduit of change, they would also have opportunity to play a larger role on the peninsula.
 To Meiji leaders, the issue was not whether Korea should be reformed but how reform might be accomplished.
 There was a choice of adopting a passive role requiring the cultivation of reformist elements within Korea and rendering them assistance whenever possible, or adopting a more aggressive policy, actively interfering in Korean politics to assure that reform took place.
 Many advocates of reform in Japan, swung between these two positions.

 Japan in the early 1880s was weak, as a result of internal uprisings and samurai rebellions during the previous decade.
 The country was also struggling financially with inflation as a result of these internal factors.
 Subsequently, the Meiji government adopted a passive policy, encouraging the Korea court to follow the Japanese model but offering little concrete assistance except for the dispatch of the small military mission headed by Lieutenant Horimoto Reizo to train the Pyŏlgigun.
 What worried the Japanese was the activities of the Chinese, who appeared to be thwarting the fragile group of reformers in Korea.
 The Qing government had loosened its hold over Korea in 1876, when the Japanese succeeded in establishing a legal basis for Korean independence.
 However, Li Hongzhang and many other Chinese high officials were alarmed by the Japanese annexation of the Ryukyu kingdom, from their perspective what had happened to this former tributary state could happen to another as well.